A Compact Source of Positron Beams with Small Thermal Emittance: Beamline Design and Simulation

 The buncher creates a longitudinal focus 7 cm beyond the end of the trap at a longitudinal position of 17 cm in the simulation, immediately after position B in Fig.~\ref{fig:Ez}.
 A pulsed, 100 kV electrostatic accelerator extends from 16.4 cm to 26.4 cm (positions B to C).
 The high voltage pulse is provided by a nanosecond pulse generator.
 The accelerating pulse is timed with the beam such that the field is applied when the beam is between the two accelerating plates.
 The beam experiences a uniform accelerating field, but positrons at the back of the bunch experience the field for a longer period of time and gain energy relative to particles at the head of the bunch.
 The beam exits the electrostatic accelerator traveling roughly half the speed of light and undergoes velocity bunching as it travels toward the rf cavity.
 The second longitudinal focus is at $z = 0.50$ m with $\sigma_z = 1.3$ mm (position D).
 At this point, the bunch is short enough for injection into the RF cavity.

 The entrance to the s-band accelerator structure is located at $z = 0.50$ (position D).
 The capture phase of the s-band structure is set to both accelerate and longitudinally compress the beam to the final bunch length $\sigma_z$ = 190 $\mu$m and energy of 17.6 MeV.
 Figure~\ref{fig:bunchlengthandemit} shows the bunch length and emittance along the accelerator.
-There is an abrupt increase in the emittance from 0.11 $\mu$m-rad to 0.60 $\mu$m-rad at the start of the s-band cavity due to defocusing rf fields.
+There is an abrupt increase in the emittance from 0.11 $\mu$m rad to 0.60 $\mu$m rad at the start of the s-band cavity due to defocusing rf fields.
 Further studies will examine the possibility of tailoring the solenoidal magnet field to suppress emittance growth at this location.
 Table~\ref{tab:slaccomp} shows the output beam parameters.
 These parameters are comparable to those achieved by the AWAKE electron accelerator~\cite{Kim2020} for injection in a proton beam-driven plasma wakefield.
+In particular, the bunch length is suitable for injection into plasmas with densities in the $n=10^{14}-10^{15}$ cm$^{-3}$ regime.